Jean Thomas (biochemist): Awards and honours

 Outside of her direct involvement at Cambridge, Thomas has received numerous awards and honours throughout her career.
 In 1982, she was elected as a member of the European Molecular Biology Organization (EMBO), and in 1986 she was elected a Fellow of the Royal Society (FRS).
 She served as the biological secretary and vice-president of the Royal Society for five years beginning in 2008.
 She became a member of the Academia Europaea (MAE) in 1991, which aims to promote learning, education, and research.
-She was awarded Commander of the Most Excellent Order of the British Empire (CBE) in 1993, and in 2005 she was awarded Dame Commander of the Most Excellent Order of the British Empire (DBE) in the New Year's Honours List for her services to biochemistry.
+She was appointed Commander of the Most Excellent Order of the British Empire (CBE) in 1993, and in 2005 she was appointed Dame Commander of the Most Excellent Order of the British Empire (DBE) in the New Year's Honours List for her services to biochemistry.